Space Weather & Space Climate

 A field campaign is a scientific investigation that takes place outside of a laboratory.
 Scientists go to a specific place or country to collect data and make observations.
 They use this data to learn more about the natural world and how it works.
 Scientists use a variety of tools and equipment to collect data, such as cameras, telescopes, dropsondes, even planes!
 Field campaigns can be short or long and they are an important part of scientific research and help us learn more about our world.

-Check out some of the field campaigns and other ways NCAR studies solar eclipses!
+Check out some of the field campaigns and other ways NSF NCAR studies solar eclipses!

 Featured scientist graphic